-GRD 304 Typography I (6CH): Typography I is the study of letterforms including their purpose as communication tools, type anatomy, syntax, and their evolution with technologies in printing and new media.
+GRD 213 Typography I (6CH): Typography I is the study of letterforms including their purpose as communication tools, type anatomy, syntax, and their evolution with technologies in printing and new media.
 This course will provide the student with a foundation to understand the evolution of typography from both historical and conceptual perspective.
 Students will be exposed to a vocabulary of professional terms in order to articulately communicate their ideas with their peers, and their future associates and clients.
 In addition, students will learn to incorporate the basic principles of typography with the essential technical skills necessary to achieve success in graphic design and advertising.
 The prerequisite is FAD 200.
-DIA 300 Basic Animation (3CH): This course is designed to provide the student with an introduction to visual animation, and in doing so increase their appreciation of animated efforts both past and present.
-Emphasis is on creating movement and expression utilizing traditional or electronically generated image movement.
-Projects developed in this course will add to a student portfolio an element of motion from traditional techniques and from modern computer-based techniques.
-DIA 301 History of Animation (3CH): This course introduces to the history and development of the field of animation.
-The course will take you from the early magic lantern shows of the late nineteenth century to current and emerging digital animation technologies.
-This will be accomplished through a series of discussions, lectures, assignments, and viewing DVDs and videos.